These issues are common but shouldn't be considered normal

 May include vulvodynia, vestibulitis , pudendal neuralgia, vulvar congestion syndrome.
 Chronic in nature.
 Characterized by vulvar pain, burning, stinging, irritation, rawness or dryness.

-1 in 4 women suffer from pelvic floor dysfunction, and its not just the elderly.
+1 in 4 women suffer from pelvic pain or urinary leakage.

 Physical therapy can help even the most personal symptoms